A Day in the Life: Cover versions

 The song has been recorded by many other artists, notably by Jeff Beck on the 1998 George Martin album In My Life, which was used in the film Across the Universe, and on Beck's 2008 album Performing This Week: Live at Ronnie Scott's Jazz Club, which won Beck the 2010 Grammy Award for Best Rock Instrumental Performance.

 English group The Fall recorded a version for the NME compilation Sgt.
 Pepper Knew My Father.

 Jazz guitarist Wes Montgomery released a smooth jazz version of the song, in his recognisable octave style with string accompaniment, on his 1967 album A Day in the Life.
 The album also included the guitarist's version of the Beatles' "Eleanor Rigby".
 The recording is one of Montgomery's popular song adaptations, made after his shift from the hardbop and postbop Riverside Records sound to smooth jazz, A&M period records that were targeted at popular audiences.
 The album reached number 13, Montgomery's highest showing on the Billboard 200 album chart.

 The London Symphony Orchestra released an orchestral cover of the song in 1978 on Classic Rock: The Second Movement.
 It was also covered by the Bee Gees for the 1978 film Sgt.
 Pepper's Lonely Hearts Club Band and was included on the soundtrack of the same name, produced by Martin.
 Credited to Barry Gibb, this version was released as a single, backed by "Nowhere Man", which he also recorded for the film.

 David Bowie used the lyric "I heard the news today—oh, boy!" in his 1975 song "Young Americans".
 Lennon appeared twice on Bowie's album Young Americans, providing guitar and backing vocals.
 Bob Dylan included the same line in his tribute song to Lennon, "Roll on John", on the 2012 album Tempest.

 Phish has covered the song more than 75 times since debuting it on 10 June 1995, often as an encore selection.
 Page McConnell and Trey Anastasio have split vocal duties for the Lennon/McCartney sections respectively.

 A live version by Sting can be found on the EP Demolition Man.

+In 1969, Os Mutantes played a version on TV Cultura during their appearance in the show Jovem Urgente.